-As a cancer charity, our priority is to stop non-smokers, especially young people, from starting to vape while encouraging current tobacco smokers to transition to vapes from cigarettes (if they are having difficulty otherwise quitting).
+Our priority is to stop non-smokers, especially young people, from starting to vape while encouraging current tobacco smokers to transition to vapes from cigarettes (if they are having difficulty otherwise quitting).
 We believe that increasing the price of vapes would help this goal.
+In addition, price promotions should be prohibited.
 Price creates a barrier to use, especially for young people.
 Tobacco price increases over the years have worked to deter new and young users; we believe it would be the same for vapes.